 Deere and Company, Massey Ferguson, Kubota Corporation, and Plastro Irrigation Systems Ltd are some of the companies where Irrigation Engineering graduates can work.

-Thus, persuing Irrigation Engineering can open doors to an array of career opportunities.
-If you want to study this course but are not sure about how to get started with it then the counselors at Leverage Edu will mentor you in selecting the university and help you kickstart your career in this field.
-You can also book a free 30 minutes career counseling session with our experts.
+Thus, pursuing Irrigation Engineering can open doors to an array of career opportunities.
+If you want to study this course but are not sure about how to get started with it then the counsellors at Leverage Edu will mentor you in selecting the university and help you kickstart your career in this field.
+You can also book a free 30 minutes career counselling session with our experts.
 Hurry up, book your slot now!